gruntjs/grunt-contrib-clean/README.md

 Will not actually delete any files or directories.
 If the task is run with the `--verbose` flag, the task will log messages of what files would have be deleted.

+_Note: As this task property contains a hyphen, you will need to surround it with quotes._

 ### Usage Examples

 There are three formats you can use to run this task.